ilorevilo/grbl/pin-layout/pin-layout.md

 Step Z: D4 -> D7 x

 Reset / Abort: A0 -> D9
-Enable (Spindle PWM): D11 -> D13
+Enable (Spindle PWM): D11 -> D13 x
 Probe: A5 -> A0

 Limit: set only one limit (Y) on D10 as is x --> (D9, D11/D12 not configured here anymore)
+D12 not set anymore as Limit Z Pin x
+D11 not set as Spindle_direction_bit x
-set D11 /D12/ A5 as input but don't use
+set A5 as input but don't use